mcustiel/php-simple-request/README.md

 #### Why Simple?

-My native language is spanish and the spanish definition of simple is __"Que es puramente aquello que se dice, sin ninguna característica especial o singular"__, which somehow translates to __"Something that is nothing more than what is told, without any special or singular caracteristic"__.
+My native language is spanish and the spanish definition of simple is __"Que es puramente aquello que se dice, sin ninguna característica especial o singular"__, which somehow translates to __"Something that is nothing more than what is told, without any special or singular characteristic"__.
 That's what I looked for in the design of this library, to be good in what it's intended for and nothing else.

 Installation
 ------------